 Principal Trombone, San Francisco Symphony

-In 2005, Timothy won the Robert Marstellar Solo trombone competition, as well as the ITA Trombone Quartet competition with CT3.
+In 2005, he won the Robert Marsteller Solo Trombone Competition, as well as the ITA Trombone Quartet Competition with CT3.
 While attending the Tanglewood Music Center, Mr. Higgins was awarded the Grace B. Upton Award for Outstanding Fellow.

 In 2013, he released his solo CD, Stage Left.
 Recent albums include two self-produced recordings from 2020 in his Underground series.

 Timothy Higgins is a Bach Artist and an Ultimate Brass Artist.